Go to FAQ

 U.S. Immigration law assumes that a person admitted to the United States as an immigrant will live in the United States permanently.
 Remaining outside the United States for more than 12 months may result in a loss of lawful permanent resident status.

 U.S. Government personnel (military and direct-hire civil service employees), their spouses and minor children who hold lawful resident status of the United States may remain outside of the United States for the duration of an official overseas assignment plus four months without losing their resident status.
+Exceptions for family members of military service members.

 All other immigrants who hold permanent resident status and reside outside of the United States for more than 12 months without prior approval from U.S. Citizenship and Immigration Services (USCIS) must obtain a new immigrant visa to return to the United States.
 Prior approval from USCIS consists of a re-entry permit which can only be applied for in the United States.
 The holder of a USCIS re-entry permit may remain outside of the United States during validity period of re-entry permit normally up to 24 months.
 For more details on applying for a reentry permit please visit the USCIS website.